artandmath/NukeProfilers/wiki/So I heard you like Stamps - Part 1.md

 ![Screenshot of a managed DOD/BBox and an unmanaged DOD/BBox](/wiki/assets/Screenshot_ShiaBBoxToFullFrame.png)

-When it comes to computing resources, using Stamps to reference a single instance of a Read node asset in a script has less of an impact on CPU and RAM than telling Nuke when and where it should performing its calculations.
+When it comes to computing resources, using Stamps to reference a single Read node asset in a script has less of an impact on CPU and RAM than telling Nuke when and where it should performing its calculations.
 In some instances the unmanaged DOD/BBox nukescripts caused Nuke to crash due to hitting a RAM ceiling.
 Where Nuke didn't crash we see a 30% to 125% increase in render times, an increase in CPU load, and a more than doubling of RAM requirements.

 ![Results of using a managed DOD/BBox versus using unmanaged DOD/BBox and Stamps](/wiki/assets/Charts_LaProfiler-FullFrame.gif)